UGURSELIMOZEN/Datacamp/Projects/Readme.txt

-This file includes all projects completed from Datacamp by using Python , SQL and etc.
+This file includes all projects completed from Datacamp by using ;

+Python
+SQL
+Statistical data analysis and visualization
+Machine learning models